bladeacer/my_dotfiles/README.md

 ## My dotfiles

-In this repository, you can find the dotfiles in my work.
+In this repository, you can find the dotfiles I use.
+WIP.

 #### Configurations included

 - `tmux`
 - `.vimrc`
 - `fzf` and `rg` aliases
+- `waybar`
+- `hyprland`

 #### Installation